creditimpact/PURAIFY/engines/vault/README.md

 - `src/index.ts` is the main Express entry point handling Vault routes.
 - `package.json` lists dependencies and scripts (currently minimal).
 - `README.md` (this file) documents Vault usage and API.
+- `ENGINE_SPEC.md` is reserved for a detailed manual specification.

 ---